omerap12/LearningForAdvanced1/README.md

 # LearningForAdvanced1

-Design patterns in C++ written by me.
+C++ design patterns, threads and more.